Tomi Lahren Calls Out Steven Crowder And Dave Rubin For Avoiding Debate With Sam Seder

 Rubin also doesn’t appear to have been able to shake the debate challenge, and Twitter users regularly hound him to debate the progressive commentator.

 Per The Inquisitr, Rubin recently had presidential candidate Marianne Williamson on the show.
-Although the two remained friendly, many viewers and media reports suggested that Rubin was unprepared for Williamson’s knowledge on the subjects of the interview, and Rubin appeared to have little input of his own, per Mediaite.
+Although the two remained friendly, many viewers and media reports suggested that Rubin was unprepared for Williamson’s knowledge on the subjects of the interview.
+Per Mediaite, Rubin appeared to have little input of his own.

 CNN reports that Seder was previously fired from his MSNBC contributor position after conservative commentator Mike Cernovich pulled up a controversial tweet Seder made in the past that joked about rape.
 However, MSNBC ultimately rehired him after concluding that the point Seder was making with his tweet was acceptable.